 BUILDING FLOURISHING COMMUNITIES BY ENHANCING THE EXTRAORDINARY WORK OF CHARITIES AND THE NOT FOR PROFIT SECTOR

-Most of us already know that our staff are our primary resource and they are exceptional.
-David Crosbie and Deborah Smith not only do outstanding work, they are clearly driven by the purpose of CCA and the goals we share.
+As I have said before, our staff are our primary resource.
+David Crosbie and Deborah Smith not only do outstanding work, but they are also clearly driven by the purpose of CCA and the goals we share.
+They were able to produce an amazing amount of work for such a small secretariat as is evidenced in the listing of activities in this Annual Report.

-Thank you for all your support and I look forward to working with you as we strive to better serve our communities and build the kind of Australia we want to live in.
+I thank you all for being part of CCA.
+I hope you feel we have repaid your investment in us, and I look forward to working with you in 2022 as we strive to better serve our communities and work towards the kind of Australia we want to live in.

 Rev Tim Costello AO